 Share this post

-Sirma Altun is a PhD candidate in the Department of Sociology and Social Policy at the University of Sydney.
+Sirma Altun is a PhD candidate in the Department of Political Economy at the University of Sydney.
 Her research interests lie in the political economy of contemporary China, specifically in social welfare transformation and urban poverty.
 She is also interested in looking at the question of hegemony in China from a critical socio-spatial perspective.